nikitavoloboev/data/research/staying-on-top-of-things.md

 I follow few publications and writers on Medium.
 I then view new articles from my feed [here](https://medium.com/stream/network).

 ### Communities and forums I frequent
-I spend a lot of my time on [LA Telegram group](https://t.me/learnanything) to discuss LA development.
+I spend a lot of my time on [LA Discord server](https://discord.gg/KKYdWjt) to discuss LA development.
 As well as [macOS/iOS automation Telegram group](https://t.me/macOSautomation).

 Aside from that I like visiting and at times contributing to these forums:
 - [Alfred Forum](https://www.alfredforum.com)